Manaslu Circuit Alternative Route

 • Accommodation:Tea House

 Today is the day when we hit the jackpot for spectacular views of the mountains as the valley opens up with our approach to the scenic village of Lho.
 The lower temperate forests give way steadily as the trail breaks free of the tree line and climbs higher into the mountains, the lush greens of the lower valley giving way to the muted browns and grays of the Himalayan terrain and the vivid blue skies one only experiences at altitude.
-After our half-day hike to Lho, there's plenty of time left over to fully explore the gorgeous views of Manaslu and visit Rebung Gompa perched atop a hillside nearby.
+After our half-day hike to Lho, we enjoy lunch and continue to our final destination, Shyala.
+The reason we are choosing your overnight stay in Shyala is just because of its incredible Himalayan scenery.
+Wherever you turn your camera, you will have only 360-degree, imposing mountain views.

 • Max.
 Altitude:3520m/11549ft.